Editor’s Note: This list was last updated on September 7, 2020. Visit a national park’s linked webpage for the most up-to-date information.

 Yellowstone National Park

-Yellowstone National Park opened its Wyoming entrances on May 18, and the Montana entrances were opened June 1.
+Yellowstone National Park opened its Wyoming entrances on May 18, and the Montana entrances were opened on June 1.
 Now, all entrances are open.

 As of June 1, restrooms, self-service gas stations, trails, boardwalks, entrance stations, medical clinics, approved tours, takeout food service, and some recreation including boating and fishing are open for visitors.
+Some roads are closed due to road construction.

 Yosemite National Park